GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

    * Flip facing flag (Instance)
       Shows whether the 'FlipFacing' instance flag is enabled.
 These colors can be configured in the Themes and colors section of the Settings under 'Flag indication colors'.

-   * Force opaque / no opaque flag (Instance)
-      Combines the ForceOpaque and ForceNoOpaque instance flags, giving 4 possible color combinations.
-These colors can be configured in the Themes and colors section of the Settings under 'Instance force opaque/no-opaque'.

    * Tree level (Triangle)
       A heatmap showing the triangle's depth within the BVH.